animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-The third approach is the most ideal, since it adheres to widely known and industry-accepted concepts (that is, Apache Shiro’s Security framework) and is easy to setup, as the following example shows:
+The third approach is the most ideal, since it adheres to widely known and industry-accepted concepts (that is, Apache Shiro's Security framework) and is easy to setup, as the following example shows:

 </div>